 Waste collection in SW1 Belgravia

 Global warming, changing climate, environmental pollution and the contribution of household and commercial waste in all these have forced authorities to have a rethink on proper disposal of various kinds of rubbish.
 The first challenge is reducing the generation of garbage at source so that the need for disposal comes down.
-The second challenge is proper collection and disposal the garbage so that the affect on the environment is minimized.
+The second challenge is proper collection and disposal the garbage so that the affect on the environment is minimised.
 With this perception the government has come out with several directives for collection and removal of material discarded from commercial and household premises.
 Commercial rubbish plays a more significant part than household junk in SW1 Belgravia since it is more diverse in nature and may even be bulkier than household one.
 Managing such items requires expertise and experience, and we have been engaged in commercial waste collection in SW1 Belgravia for quite some time.

 Commercial junk consists of all the material discarded from offices, hotels, restaurants, shops as well as industrial establishments.
 While the material discarded from hotels and restaurants mainly consist of foodstuff and vegetable scrapings those from shops has a diverse nature.
 On the other hand the material discarded from industrial establishments is often laden with harmful and toxic chemicals.
 There is also an appreciable amount of electrical and electronic junk coming out of business premises.
 Such material need to be discarded according to the WEEE directives which stipulate that such material need to be recycled and at least 4 kg of material recovered per head per year.